exasol/public-knowledgebase/Connect-with-Exasol/importing-and-exporting-data-with-google-bigquery.md

 2. Upload JSON key to BucketFS
 3. Configure the Driver in Admin UI
 4. Create Database Connection to Google Bigquery, such as:

    ```sql
    CREATE CONNECTION BQ_CON TO 'jdbc:bigquery://https://www.googleapis.com/bigquery/v2:443;
     ProjectId=<your-project-id>;OAuthType=0;Timeout=10000;OAuthServiceAcctEmail=<your-service-account>;
     OAuthPvtKeyPath=/d02_data/<bucketfs-service>/<bucket-name>/<your-account-keyfile>;';
    ```

-5. You can run an IMPORT statement like below:
+6. You can run an IMPORT statement like below:

    ```sql
    IMPORT INTO (C1 INT) FROM JDBC AT BQ_CON STATEMENT 'SELECT 1';
    ```

 ### Method 2: Using the script (more performant and scalable)

 This article will export the bigquery data into a CSV file stored in Google Cloud Storage via UDF using the Google API, and then will IMPORT the file into the target table in Exasol.

-#### Prerequisites
+#### Prerequisites for importing

 * You must create an HMAC key in the Google Cloud Console that has the correct permissions to interact with Google Cloud Storage (reading/writing).
 You can find more information on how to do this [here](https://cloud.google.com/storage/docs/authentication/hmackeys)
 * You will also need to have a Bigquery Service account.
 It is very likely that you already have this, because you needed it to establish the original JDBC connection to bigquery that we tested in the first place.
 You need to follow step 1 and 2 from this link: <https://docs.exasol.com/loading_data/connect_databases/google_bigquery.htm>